Baker Hotel (Dallas): Incidents and further sale

 On June 21, 1946, an explosion ripped through the basement, injuring 3, and 9 died, though later reports say that 11 died.

 The Baker's owned the hotel until 1949 when it was sold to Dallas Rupe & Sons, investment bankers.
 The new management retained the Baker style.
 In 1970 the building was sold again to Cemgil Reality.

 A fire in 1971 destroyed the upper floors, and after the fire, the building was once again remodeled in 1972.
 Each time these incidents occurred the building was remodeled and always managed to remain elegant.
 Only age and new ownership finally ended the style of the Baker Hotel.

 Seven years later the hotels area was included in a block purchase by Southwestern Bell Telephone.

 Demolition

 The new owners decided the 600-700 room hotel could not be economically converted for their needs.
 A sale of interior goods from chandeliers to doorknobs took place in September 1979.
-The Baker Hotel was imploded on June 29, 1980, and in seconds the once grand hotel was in complete ruin.
+The Baker Hotel, along with two adjacent office buildings and a smokestack were imploded on June 29, 1980, and in seconds the once grand hotel was in complete ruin.
 The site was cleared and in its place a modern skyscraper known as One Bell Plaza was planned to be built.

 Construction on the building began in 1982 and was completed in 1984, with 37 stories.
 The building is now known as One AT&T Plaza or Whitearce Tower, serving as the main headquarters of AT&T.